Comparison of the ACC/AHA and ESC/ESH Hypertension Guidelines

 - Yang E, Sharma G, Ram V. American and European hypertension guidelines: finding common ground.
 Am J Cardiol 2019;123:1378-82.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Acute Heart Failure, Exercise, Hypertension, Smoking, Sleep Apnea
+Clinical Topics: Cardiovascular Care Team, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Acute Heart Failure, Exercise, Hypertension, Smoking, Sleep Apnea

 Keywords: Primary Prevention, Secondary Prevention, Adrenergic beta-Antagonists, American Heart Association, Angiotensin-Converting Enzyme Inhibitors, Blood Pressure, Blood Pressure Monitoring, Ambulatory, Body Mass Index, Angiotensin Receptor Antagonists, Calcium Channel Blockers, Cardiovascular Diseases, Antihypertensive Agents, Cerebrovascular Disorders, Cholesterol, Cohort Studies, Coronary Artery Disease, Dementia, Diabetes Mellitus, Cause of Death, Diuretics, Drug Therapy, Combination, Drug Combinations, Ethnic Groups, Fabaceae, Fatty Acids, Unsaturated, Exercise Therapy, Goals, Heart Failure, Hispanic Americans, Heart Rate, Hypertension, Hyperuricemia, Life Style, Masked Hypertension, Minority Groups, Myocardial Infarction, Patient Compliance, Obesity, Pregnancy, Prehypertension, Quality-Adjusted Life Years, Rationalization, Registries, Renal Insufficiency, Chronic, Renin-Angiotensin System, Risk Factors, Smoking, Smoking Cessation, Societies, Medical, Sodium, Sodium Chloride Symporter Inhibitors, Stroke Volume, Thiazides, Weight Loss, White Coat Hypertension